lukeocodes/pressure/docs/Netlify Blobs Email Provider.md

    - Implements the `EmailService` interface
    - Queues emails as JSON objects in Netlify Blobs
    - Generates unique job IDs for each email
+   - Uses `connectLambda()` to properly initialize Netlify Blobs context in Functions

 2. **process-email-queue API** (`netlify/functions/process-email-queue.ts`)